Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

-The dataset is divided into training, validation, and test sets containing 554, 50, and 150 scenes, respectively.
-The training set contains only automatically labeled detections (i.e. AIS only) while the others contain both expert-reviewed AIS detection and manually-labeled detections.
+The dataset is divided into training (554 scenes), validation (50), and test sets (150).
+The training set contains automatically labeled (i.e. AIS) detections only, while the others contain both expert-reviewed AIS detection and manually-labeled detections.
 Consequently, the training dataset lacks manually annotated bounding boxes and is generally of lower quality, with occasional mismatches between bounding boxes and detected objects caused by the automated matching process.
-Additionally, some fixed infrastructure is missing ground-truth labels, and because many vessels do not broadcast AIS signals in near-shore areas, the training set contains approximately 100$\times$ fewer near-shore detections as a proportion of total detection than the validation set.
+Additionally, some fixed infrastructure is missing ground-truth labels, and because many vessels do not broadcast AIS signals in near-shore areas, the training set contains approximately 100$\times$ fewer near-shore detections as a proportion of total detections than the validation set.